Log BPS numbers of log Calabi-Yau surfaces: Primitive points of contact

 \begin{remark} By Proposition \ref{propprop}, the log BPS number $m_\beta$ should depend on $e(S)-\eta$ and not simply on $e(S)$.
 This is exactly what we observe in the prediction of Theorem \ref{thm:localcalc} (analogously \cite[Theorem 1.1]{CGKT} for the local BPS invariants). \end{remark}

 \begin{Proposition}[See Proposition \ref{prop:logk3contr}] Let $(S,E)$ be a regular log Calabi-Yau surface with smooth divisor and let $\beta\in\hhh_2(S,\ZZ)$ be a curve class.
 Let $C$ be an (integral) rational curve of class $\beta$ maximally tangent to $E$ at $P$, and denote the normalization map by $n:\pone\to C$.
-Then: \begin{enumerate} \item The map $n$ gives an isolated point of $\msep$, and contributes a positive integer to $\nsep$. \item If $C$ is immersed outside $P$, $[n]$ contributes $1$ to $\nsep$. \end{enumerate} Assume that $S$ is del Pezzo. \begin{enumerate} \item[(3)] If $n$ is smooth at $P$, then it contributes $\multc$ to $\nsep$. \item[(4)] If $C$ is smooth at $P$ and has arithmetic genus $1$, then its contribution $\multc$ equals $e(C)$ and can be recovered from the associated elliptic fibration. \item[(5)] Let $P\in E(\beta)$ be $\beta$-primitive.
+Then: \begin{enumerate} \item The map $n$ gives an isolated point of $\msep$, and contributes a positive integer to $\nsep$. \item If $C$ is immersed outside $P$, $[n]$ contributes $1$ to $\nsep$. \item[(3)] If $n$ is smooth at $P$, then it contributes $\multc$ to $\nsep$. \item[(4)] If $C$ is smooth at $P$ and has arithmetic genus $1$, then its contribution $\multc$ equals $e(C)$ and can be recovered from the associated elliptic fibration. \end{enumerate} Assume that $S$ is del Pezzo. \begin{enumerate} \item[(5)] Let $P\in E(\beta)$ be $\beta$-primitive.
 Assume that all $C\in M_{\beta,P}$ are smooth at $P$.
 Then

 \end{enumerate} \end{Proposition}

 \begin{proof} (1) By Proposition \ref{prop_description_log_maps_delpezzo}, $n$ lifts to a unique stable log map.
 By \cite[Example 7.1]{GS13} or more generally Proposition \ref{prop:Wise}, in a neighborhood of $[n]$, the moduli of stable log maps is isomorphic to a certain locally closed substack of the moduli of $1$-marked ordinary stable maps parametrizing maps $f$ with $f^*E=w.(\hbox{marked point})$.
 It follows from Proposition \ref{prop:finite} that $[n]$ is isolated.
 Since $n$ has no nontrivial automorphisms, this isolated component is a scheme, and the contribution of $[n]$ is given by its length.
 Here we use the fact that the virtual fundamental class of a non-reduced point is the fundamental class and its degree is the length of the point.